The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 The main drawback is the dose of ozone needed to denature mold also breaks down and oxidizes many other materials.

-You should never be in the room with any device that is producing ozone for any amount of time.
+You should never be in the room with any device that is producing ozone for any amount of time (including pets).
+This isn’t safe to use in multiunit housing, as it will affect your neighbors even if you seal everything.
 Read ALL the safety precautions in this post.

 Which Ozone Generator to Use

-I liked this unit because it’s well made and, the timer settings and dosage control setting were useful.
+I liked this unit because it’s well made and, the timer settings and dosage control settings were useful.

 You cannot control the dosage with these little inexpensive ones, but you can find them for under $100 on Amazon.

-This is what I would use for going after fragrance and smoke as well as cleaning product residue.
+This is a better idea for going after fragrance and smoke, as well as cleaning product residue.

 - Glue smell reduced in brand new metal cargo trailer (this seems to work really well on the new glue smell in basic trailers).

-- I would not use this is a new house or conventional trailer (that is full of plastics and upholstery) to reduce offgassing, it’s too risky and does not work that well
+- I would not use this in a new house or conventional trailer (that is full of plastics and upholstery) to reduce off-gassing, it’s too risky and does not work that well.

 Using Ozone to Break Down Mold